Generic Name: bosentan

 Reproductive and Developmental Toxicology

 Bosentan was teratogenic in rats given oral doses ≥60 mg/kg/day.
 In an embryo-fetal toxicity study in rats, bosentan showed dose-dependent teratogenic effects, including malformations of the head, mouth, face and large blood vessels.
 Bosentan increased stillbirths and pup mortality at oral doses of 60 and 300 mg/kg/day.
 Although birth defects were not observed in rabbits given oral doses of up to 1500 mg/kg/day, plasma concentrations of bosentan in rabbits were lower than those reached in the rat.
-The similarity of malformations induced by bosentan and those observed in endothelin-1 knockout mice and in animals treated with other endothelin receptor antagonists indicates that teratogenicity is a class effect of these drugs.
+The similarity of malformations induced by bosentan and those observed in endothelin-1 knockout mice and in animals treated with other endothelin receptor antagonists indicates that embryo-fetal toxicity is a class effect of these drugs.

 Impairment of Fertility/Testicular Function